woges/UDACITY-self-driving-car/README.md

   - transport will be delivered as a service from companies who own fleets of self-driving vehicles
   - transportation will become more tightly integrated and packaged into many services
   - premium vehicle services will be available
-  - beeing able to avoid crashes will change the vehicle body construction radically
+  - being able to avoid crashes will change the vehicle body construction radically
   - interior equipment will focus even more on comfort
   - emotion (max. speed, acceleration, handling, exterior design ..) might almost entirely leave transportation
   - are parking lots or parking spaces in town centers necessary anymore?